willfurnass/sheffield_hpc/sharc/software/apps/gulp.rst

  - the names of the examples that were run;
  - timings per example;
- - details of any errors;
+ - details of any errors

- - details of any differences between the generated outputs and the sample outputs provided by the software's authors.
+There will also be a ``diffs*.log`` file containing details of differences between the generated outputs and the sample outputs provided by the software's authors.

 Documentation
 -------------